1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 * **Data products:** time-stamped detections, confidence, SNR, (future) coarse bearings.

 # Single-board SDR platform.
 Built around the Xilinx Zynq-7020 SoC and an AD936x RF transceiver (AD9363/AD9361/AD9364), this board integrates 512 MB DDR3L, 16 MB flash, and MicroSD for boot/configuration.
 I/O includes USB OTG, USB-JTAG/UART, and Ethernet.
-The Zynq architecture combines an ARM® Cortex®-A9 processing system with programmable logic, delivering a highly flexible platform where workloads can run on the ARM cores, the FPGA fabric, or a mix of both.
+The Zynq architecture combines an ARM Cortex-A9 processing system with programmable logic, delivering a highly flexible platform where workloads can run on the ARM cores, the FPGA fabric, or a combination of both.

 ![HW_SDR](https://github.com/1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/blob/main/Hardware/HW_SDR.jpg)